Classes & Workshops with Baltimore’s Maker Community

 Local Color Flowers

 Local Color Flowers sources their stems from farmers within a 50-mile radius.
-Come through during the weekly studio hours to put together your own bouquet, or sign up for a floral design class with seasonal theme.
+Come through during the weekly studio hours to put together your own bouquet, or sign up for a floral design class with a seasonal theme.

 Old Line Spirits